kosail/Aria/README.md

 **Aria** is an ambient sound app.

 Built from scratch using [Compose Multiplatform](https://github.com/JetBrains/compose-multiplatform), **Aria** is designed to flow across platforms.
-From Linux to Windows, from macOS to Web, while honoring the quiet beauty of the original [Blanket app](https://github.com/rafaelmardojai/blanket), built by Rafael Mardojai for the GNOME desktop.
+From Linux to Windows, from web to Android, while honoring the quiet beauty of the original [Blanket app](https://github.com/rafaelmardojai/blanket), built by Rafael Mardojai for the GNOME desktop.

 ---

 ## 🌺 Goal of this project:

 **Aria’s mission is simple:**
 To bring peace, calm, and ambient beauty — to more people, on more platforms.
-Blanket is currently only available for Linux and I wanted to bring it to the rest of the world.
+Blanket is currently only available for Linux, and I wanted to bring it to the rest of the world.

 This isn’t a fork or a reimplementation.
 It’s a handcrafted tribute.